RoboCop: Rogue City

 RoboCop: Rogue City is a 2023 first-person shooter game developed by Teyon and published by Nacon.
 The game features an original storyline based on the RoboCop films, with Peter Weller reprising his role as the titular character.
-It was released for PlayStation 5, Windows, and Xbox Series X/S on 2 November 2023.
-A macOS version was released on 30 April 2025.
+It was released for PlayStation 5, Windows, and Xbox Series X/S in November 2023.
+A macOS version was released in April 2025.
 The game received generally positive reviews from critics.

-A standalone expansion titled RoboCop: Rogue City ‒ Unfinished Business was released on 17 July 2025.
-It received mixed reviews from critics.
+A standalone expansion titled RoboCop: Rogue City ‒ Unfinished Business was released in July 2025.
+It received mixed to positive reviews from critics.